Back To Search Results

 Equipment

 Initially, PCI was performed using balloon catheters alone.
-However, due to subclinical outcomes and vessel re-stenosis, other devices were introduced including atherectomy devices and coronary stents.
+However, other devices were introduced due to subclinical outcomes and vessel re-stenosis, including atherectomy devices and coronary stents.
 Atherectomy devices used alone resulted in poor outcomes.
 Coronary stents are the most widely used intracoronary devices in PTCA due to improved clinical outcomes.
-Various types of stents are available including traditional bare-metal stents (BMS) and drug-eluting stents (DES).
+Various stents are available, including traditional bare-metal (BMS) and drug-eluting (DES).
 DES has a polymer coating that prevents inflammation and endothelial cell proliferation.
 Most recent DES used in the United States use sirolimus, everolimus, and zotarolimus.
-The newer generation DES have reduced the incidence of late stent thrombosis.[3]
-The use of antiplatelet therapy is important during the first 12 months after PTCA, allowing appropriate duration for endothelial cell formation over the metallic stent to prevent stent thrombosis.
+The newer generation DES has reduced the incidence of late stent thrombosis.[3]
+Antiplatelet therapy is important during the first 12 months after PTCA, allowing appropriate duration for endothelial cell formation over the metallic stent to prevent stent thrombosis.

 Personnel

-A team made up of an interventional cardiologist, nurse, and radiology technologist performs PTCA.
-All team members must have specialized and extensive training in the procedure.
+PTCA is performed by a team consisting of an interventional cardiologist, nurse, and radiology technologist.
+All team members must have extensive specialized training in the procedure.

 Preparation

 An interprofessional team evaluates the patients and performs pre-procedural testing to determine candidacy for the procedure.
-The inquiry related to the past history of allergy to seafood or contrast agents is vital.
+The inquiry about the history of allergy to seafood or contrast agents is vital.
 Important pre-procedure laboratory tests include PT and PTT, serum electrolytes, BUN, and creatinine.
-The patient is required to be well hydrated.
-Medication review is essential including cessation of anticoagulants if possible.
-Also, common medications including NSAIDs, or ACEIs can be held to prevent worsening renal insufficiency.
-The diabetes medication metformin is held prior to cardiac catheterization to avoid worsening renal insufficiency and lactic acidosis.
+The patient is required to be well-hydrated.
+Medication review is essential, including cessation of anticoagulants if possible.
+Also, common medications, including NSAIDs or ACEIs, can be held to prevent worsening renal insufficiency.
+The diabetes medication metformin is held before cardiac catheterization to avoid worsening renal insufficiency and lactic acidosis.
 Fluids and food are restricted 6 to 8 hours before the procedure.
-When cases are performed via radial artery access, patients are often given intra-arterial calcium channel blocker, nitroglycerin, and heparin to prevent vasospasm.
+When cases are performed via radial artery access, patients are often given intra-arterial calcium channel blockers, nitroglycerin, and heparin to prevent vasospasm.
 The health care provider should thoroughly explain the procedure and its associated risks and complications to the patient to obtain a signed informed consent.

 Technique or Treatment

 The procedure is performed under local anesthesia.
 Conscious sedation is routinely given to avoid stress and calm the patient.
 The most commonly used approach is the percutaneous femoral (Judkins) approach.
-Once the patient is anesthetized with a superficial injection of lidocaine to the skin, and subcutaneous tissues over the right femoral artery, a needle is inserted into the femoral artery (percutaneous access).
-Successful insertion of the needle is followed by insertion of a guidewire through the needle into the lumen of the blood vessel.
+Once the patient is anesthetized with a superficial injection of lidocaine to the skin and subcutaneous tissues over the right femoral artery, a needle is inserted into the femoral artery (percutaneous access).
+The insertion of a guidewire follows successful needle insertion through the needle into the lumen of the blood vessel.
 The needle is then removed with the guidewire remaining in the vessel lumen.
 A sheath with an introducer is placed over the guidewire and into the femoral artery.
-Next, the guidewire and introducer is removed, leaving the sheath in the vessel lumen.
+Next, the guidewire and introducer are removed, leaving the sheath in the vessel lumen.
 This provides easy access to the femoral artery lumen.
-Next, a long narrow tube, known as the "diagnostic catheter," is advanced through the sheath with a long guidewire in the catheter lumen.
-The diagnostic catheter follows the guidewire and is passed retrograde through the femoral artery, iliac artery, descending aorta, over the aortic arch to the proximal ascending aorta.
-The guidewire is removed leaving the tip of the diagnostic catheter in the ascending aorta.
+Next, a long, narrow tube, known as the "diagnostic catheter," is advanced through the sheath with a long guidewire in the catheter lumen.
+The diagnostic catheter follows the guidewire and is passed retrograde through the femoral artery, iliac artery, descending aorta, and over the aortic arch to the proximal ascending aorta.
+The guidewire is removed, leaving the diagnostic catheter's tip in the ascending aorta.
 The diagnostic catheter is attached to a manifold with a syringe.
-The manifold allows the ability to inject contrast, check inter-arterial pressure, and administer medications.
+The manifold allows for injecting contrast, checking inter-arterial pressure, and administering medications.

 Complications